K-polystability of Fano 4-folds with large Lefschetz defect: Preliminaries

 \subsection{Zariski decomposition in Mori dream spaces}

-A common approach to compute the beta invariant of an effective divisor on a Fano variety, thus its volume, is to determine its Zariski decomposition.
+A common approach to compute the $\beta$-invariant of an effective divisor on a Fano variety, and hence its volume, is to determine its Zariski decomposition.
 In our case, we note that smooth Fano varieties are Mori dream spaces (MDS) by \cite{BCHM}.
-In fact, the existence of such a nice decomposition characterizes Mori dream spaces, and on such varieties the Zariski decomposition is unique, as observed in \cite[Remark 2.12]{OKA2016}.
-To make our exposition self-contained, we start with the following basic definition, see \cite[$\S$2]{OKA2016} for details.
+In fact, the existence of such a well-behaved decomposition characterizes Mori dream spaces, and on such varieties the Zariski decomposition is unique, as observed in \cite[Remark 2.12]{OKA2016}.
+To make our exposition self-contained, we begin with the following basic definition, see \cite[$\S$2]{OKA2016} for details.